kdszafranski/druidsduelprototype/README.md

 This code represents the complete JavaScript-based (web browser) prototype of the turn-based strategy game [A Druid's Duel](http://druidsduel.com).
 It implements all game rules and allows up to four players to play a complete game on the same browser.

+You see what it's like [by trying it out here](https://peaceful-island-82026.herokuapp.com/).

 # Project Status

 The codebase was completed in August 2013.
 It has been changed only to load from a basic Node.js server so maps can be served statically instead of directly from the local file system.